 “By identifying where the greatest extent of palm oil-driven deforestation has recently occurred and modelling where future expansion is most likely, we can guide efforts to reduce these adverse impacts,” Vijay said.

 Palm oil is now the world’s most widely traded vegetable oil, according to the Food and Agriculture Organization of the United Nations.
-The oil, which is harvested from oil palms, and its derivatives are common ingredients in many processed foods and personal care products.
-As global demand grows, large swaths of tropical forest are being converted into oil palm plantations in 43 countries.
+The oil is harvested from oil palms.
+Its derivatives are common ingredients in many processed foods and personal care products.
+As global demand grows, large swaths of tropical forest are converted into oil palm plantations in 43 countries.

 Using 25 years of high-resolution Google Earth and Landsat satellite imagery, Vijay and her team tracked the extent of this deforestation in four regions: Southeast Asia, Africa, South America and Mesoamerica, which includes Mexico, Central America and the Caribbean.

 They modeled where future deforestation is most likely to occur, based on the pace of recent expansion in each region and the extent of suitable forest left unprotected there.
 The team published its findings July 27 in the peer-reviewed, open-access journal PLOS ONE.